-- Probiotic use has proven to relieve gastrointestinal and bowel disorders such as bloating/distension, abdominal pain, and constipation.
+- Probiotic use has been proven to relieve gastrointestinal and bowel disorders such as bloating/distension, abdominal pain, and constipation.

-If you are looking to add supplemental sources of probiotics, you can get a probiotic supplement containing high CFU (colony forming unit) count and strain diversity.
+If you are looking to add supplemental sources of probiotics, you can get a probiotic supplement containing a high CFU (colony-forming unit) count and strain diversity.
 The following are some of the great ones in the market: